-It is still recommended that the clinician attending the infant and reviewing the aEEG tracing should make a written entry into the infant's case notes regarding their impression of the tracing.
 The tracings should be reviewed at each ward round and a full written report of the findings should be made 1 hour into recording (to establish background trace) at 6, 24, 48 hours and on rewarming as the findings on CFM at these time points have important prognostic implications (See Table 4).
 Full medical review and reporting of CFM should also occur when there are changes to the CFM background or limits within the amber or red observation chart zones, or any suspicion of seizures both clinical or electrographic See chart in appendix 3.
-Documentation should include whether there was artefact, antiepileptic drugs or sedative medications as these can affect the EEG tracing making interpretation for prognosis guarded.